 As a principle of good corporate governance, all Directors are subject to re-nomination and re-election at regular intervals and at least every three years.
 The Bank's Articles of Association provide for the retirement of Directors by rotation and all appointments and re-appointments of Directors have to be approved by the MAS.
-The Directors have multiple board representations, but the Nominating Committee is satisfied that the Directors have been able to devote adequate time and attention to fulfill their duties as Directors of the Bank.
 Given the size of the Bank, its business complexity and the number of board committees, the Board considered that an appropriate Board size is between 12 and 14 members.
-The actual Board size currently is 14.
+The number of Board members is currently 11, but this is expected to revert to the appropriate number in due course.